duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 In version 0.9.0, launched in September 2023, [DuckDB's hash aggregate was enhanced to handle out-of-core (larger than memory) intermediates](https://github.com/duckdb/duckdb/pull/7931).
 The details of the algorithm, along with some benchmarks, are available in [this blog post](https://duckdb.org/2024/03/29/external-aggregation.html).
-This allows for DuckDB to aggregate 1 Billion rows of data (50GB in size) on a Macbook Pro with only 16GB of RAM, even when the number of unique groups in the group by is large.
+This allows for DuckDB to aggregate one billion rows of data (50GB in size) on a MacBook Pro with only 16GB of RAM, even when the number of unique groups in the group by is large.
 This represents at least a 10x improvement in aggregate processing scale over the course of the 3 years of the benchmark.

 DuckDB's hash join operator has supported larger-than-memory joins since version 0.6.1.